 Herniated discs often cause intense back or neck pain.
-If you develop herniated disc symptoms, visit a Coastal Spine office in Mount Laurel, Sewell, Galloway, Toms River, Vineland, or West Orange, New Jersey.
+If you develop herniated disc symptoms, visit a Coastal Spine office in Mount Laurel, Sewell, Galloway, Wall Township, Vineland, or West Orange, New Jersey.
 The practice’s highly knowledgeable orthopedists and surgeons offer conservative treatments, advanced interventional pain management, and surgery.
 Call Coastal Spine today or book an appointment online to benefit from their expertise in herniated disc treatment.

 Your spine consists of bones called vertebrae.
 These bones are separated by spongy, flat discs.
 These discs act as shock absorbers and allow your spine to bend.
 When one of the discs is damaged, it’s called a herniated, ruptured, or slipped disc.

 Discs have two main parts: a tough outer layer and a soft gel core.
 When a disc herniates, the outer layer tears, allowing the inner gel to bulge or leak through the gap.
 Sometimes the protruding gel breaks off.

 The damaged disc puts pressure on the nerve roots in your spine, causing back or neck pain and other unpleasant symptoms.

 Herniated discs can be caused by trauma or discitis (an infection in the tissues lining the space around the disc).
 Herniated discs often happen because of degenerative disc disease.
 This develops because discs lose their sponginess over the years, and the outer shell weakens.